Small rainbow cliques in randomly perturbed dense graphs: Rainbow copies of

 where in the last equality we use the fact that $e \geq \ell$, entailing the term $\eps \ell$ appearing in the exponent.
 We may assume that $1 - \beta/3 - \gamma - 2\delta/3 - 4\zeta/3 - \ell \eps \ge 0$, for otherwise there are no copies of $C$ in $G$ a.a.s.\ across all of its possible configurations $C$ with values $\alpha, \beta, \gamma, \delta, \zeta$, owing to Markov's inequality and the fact that the number of possible configurations is $O_\eps(1)$.
 As $\ell \eps > 0$, it follows that

 The fact that $\ell \leq 1/\eps$ implies that, by definition, the sequence terminated due to $F_\ell$ coinciding with $F$ so that $F_{\ell} = F$ holds.

 We may assume, without loss of generality, that $\delta = 0$.
 Indeed, otherwise $\delta = 1$ and thus $\beta = 0$.
-It then follows that the graph \raisebox{-4pt}{\figone{scale=.6}} is a subgraph of $F$.
+It then follows that there is one step of type \ref{itm:step-d} and all other steps are of type \ref{itm:step-a}, implying that the graph \raisebox{-4pt}{\figone{scale=.6}} is a subgraph of $F$.
 This in turn means that the sequence could have started with two steps of type \ref{itm:step-b}, i.e.,\ that $\beta \geq 2$ and thus $\delta = 0$.

 In what follows we construct the required matchings via a case analysis ranging over the three possible values of $\beta$. \begin{description} \item [Case I: $\beta = 0$.]
 In this case all steps are of type \ref{itm:step-a}.
 Take $M_0$ to be a matching that consists of some edge in $F_0$, and the edges $\{y_i z_i : i \in [\ell]\}$ and let $M_1 = M_2 = M_3 = \emptyset$.
 It is self-evident that, in this case, $M_0$ is a matching meeting all triangles of $F$.